OK, hate is a strong word we like to avoid.

 Changing to a new system means you’re one step closer to reducing errors in your management of and response to incidents or issues.

-- Pen and paper are negatively affecting your environment.
+6. Pen & paper are negatively affecting your environment.

 You want to protect your venue from potential liabilities.

 If you haven’t already noticed, there’s no way those illegible, handwritten notes will hold up in a court of law.